 At the countrywide level, the racial-ethnic distribution of other electromechanical and instrumentation and maintenance technologies/technicians majors is as follows:

 How Much Do Electromechanical Maintenance Majors Make?

 Salaries According to BLS

 The median salary for someone in a career related to other electromechanical and instrumentation and maintenance technologies/technicians is $60,240.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Electromechanical Maintenance

-Some degrees associated with other electromechanical and instrumentation and maintenance technologies/technicians may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with other electromechanical and instrumentation and maintenance technologies/technicians require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for other electromechanical and instrumentation and maintenance technologies/technicians careers below.